janosh/svelte-multiselect/readme.md

   - `background: var(--sms-li-selected-bg)`: Background of selected list items in options pane.
   - `color: var(--sms-li-selected-color)`: Text color of selected list items in options pane.
 - `div.multiselect > ul.options > li.active`
-  - `background: var(--sms-li-active-bg, var(--sms-active-color, rgba(0, 0, 0, 0.15)))`: Background of active dropdown item.
-Items become active either by mouseover or by navigating to them with arrow keys.
+  - `background: var(--sms-li-active-bg, var(--sms-active-color, rgba(0, 0, 0, 0.15)))`: Background of active options.
+Options in the dropdown list become active either by mouseover or by navigating to them with arrow keys.
+Selected options become active when `selectedOptionsDraggable=true` and an option is being dragged to a new position.
+Note the active option in that case is not the dragged option but the option under it whose place it will take on drag end.
 - `div.multiselect > ul.options > li.disabled`
   - `background: var(--sms-li-disabled-bg, #f5f5f6)`: Background of disabled options in the dropdown list.
   - `color: var(--sms-li-disabled-text, #b8b8b8)`: Text color of disabled option in the dropdown list.